DraftShift/StealthChanger/wiki/Assembling.md

 # Assembling

+**NOTE: Currently pins may feel very loose, this is by design to allow for room for glue or epoxy (recommended) to set.
+Normally press fit is good enough for testined, but for actual use make sure to secure the pins properly.**

+**NOTE: D2HW shuttle is not compatible with Hall Effects, and D2HW back plate will affect cooling.**

 In order to get proper matching set you should:
 - insert pins in your best backplate (straightest)
 - press bushings in the shuttle and ensure a smooth mating between the parts.